-Our exposure to market risk is confined to our cash and cash equivalents.
+Our exposure to market risk is confined to our cash, cash equivalents, certificates of deposit, and short-term investments.
 We invest in high-quality financial instruments, primarily money market funds, federal agency notes, and US Treasury obligations, with the effective duration of the portfolio within one year which we believe are subject to limited credit risk.
 We currently do not hedge interest rate exposure.
 Due to the short-term nature of our investments, we do not believe that we have any material exposure to interest rate risk arising from our investments.